What is Domestic Violence?

 What should I do if I am a victim of domestic violence, sexual assault, or stalking?

 Your safety is the most important thing to consider when dealing with domestic violence.
 There are several options for you to choose from, and you may consider more than one.

--Generally, victims may want to start the process by speaking with a domestic violence advocate.
+Generally, victims may want to start the process by speaking with a domestic violence advocate.
 Click here for a statewide directory of domestic violence service providers.
-For telephone information:

 National Domestic Abuse Hotline – 1-800-799-SAFE (7233) – provides 24-hour phone assistance.
 The New Mexico Coalition Against Domestic Violence provides information on services available in New Mexico.

 - You may get an Order of Protection.

 - seek other legal remedies such as a divorce or paternity case.